gemmaellis16/memory_game/README.md

 ### **Content**

-* Content was written by me, the developer - this is the content I created on my yoga flyer while studying to be a yoga teacher in 2016.
+* Content was written by the developer - and inspired by books and toys that my toddler has.

 ### **Media**